MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/digital-goods-api.md

 <!-- ====================================================================== -->
 ## Connecting to the Microsoft Store Billing service (`window.getDigitalGoodsService` method)

-Use the `getDigitalGoodsService` method of the `Window` object to connect to the Microsoft Store Billing service.
+Use the `getDigitalGoodsService` method of the `window` object to connect to the Microsoft Store Billing service.
 A [DigitalGoodsService interface](https://wicg.github.io/digital-goods/#digitalgoodsservice) is returned.

 The Digital Goods API was designed to be compatible with various browsers and digital stores, similar to how the Payment Request API is browser-agnostic and can be used with different payment providers.
 To retrieve an instance of the service for Microsoft Store Billing, pass the string `"https://store.microsoft.com/billing"` as the payment method to the `getDigitalGoodsService` method.